 Simply slapping on some light wrist weights can help build strength in your upper body.
 Be cautious if you have osteopenia or osteoporosis.
-The best way to build strength, however, is lifting and supporting your own body weight.
+The best way to build strength, however, is to lift and support your body weight.
 Traditional push-ups are extremely effective.
-Keep in mind that you should start the push-ups at your current level of fitness.
+Remember that you should start the push-ups at your current fitness level.

 I like to remind students that it doesn’t matter what your version of a push-up, or any other exercise, looks like.
 What matters is how your body feels doing it.
 And if you’re challenged enough standing up, keep it that way until you’re strong enough to take it up to the next level.

 Leg and Arm Extensions on All Fours

 The core is like a girdle and is composed of the abs, transverse abs, back muscles, and even the glutes and pelvic floor.
 The push-ups mentioned above are fabulous core strengtheners.
 You can also practice arm and opposite-leg extensions on all-fours, with or without wrist weights.